-In this course, students will examine the biological and theoretical fundamentals of emotional intelligence (EI) from a scientificpractical perspective, focusing on the relevance and implementation of emerging literature regarding the applicability of emotional intelligence in stress management, Also, they will analyze the relationship between emotional intelligence and other academic-professional areas such as human talent management, social responsibility, and stress management strategies at school or work, among others.
+In this course, students will examine the biological and theoretical fundamentals of emotional intelligence (EI) from a scientificpractical perspective, focusing on the relevance and implementation of emerging literature regarding the applicability of emotional intelligence in stress management.
+Also, they will analyze the relationship between emotional intelligence and other academic-professional areas such as human talent management, social responsibility, and stress management strategies at school or work, among others.
 Likewise, students will develop a training proposal to potentiate the use of emotional intelligence in everyday life.
 (Pre-requisites: PSYC 2510)

-PSYC 3110: Psychological Problems in Children, Adolescents and Adults: 3 credits they will explain the psychological conditions most commonly seen in minors, adolescents, and adults, as well as their etiology, prevalence, and diagnostic theoretical models.
+PSYC 3110: Psychological Problems in

+Children, Adolescents and Adults: 3 credits In this course, students will analyze the history of psychological disorders, the psychopathology within the biopsychosociocultural context, and the main concepts that characterize it.
+Similarly, they will explain the psychological conditions most commonly seen in minors, adolescents, and adults, as well as their etiology, prevalence, and diagnostic theoretical models.
 Also, students will categorize the structure and the prevention and treatment methods according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Furthermore, they will evaluate therapeutic models, the interview and interrogation alternatives, and the psychosocial and forensic screening in minors, adolescents, adults with psychological disorders. considering the professional ethical-legal aspects.
+Furthermore, they will evaluate the therapeutic models, the interview and interrogation alternatives, and the psychosocial and forensic screening in minors, adolescents, and adults with psychological disorders, considering the professional ethical-legal aspects.
 (Pre-requisites: PSYC 2510)